 It is rumoured that all the orangutans in the world will be gone in the next two decades at the current escalating rate.

 The main reasons the orangutans are endangered are:

 Coal mining and agricultural farming also play a part.
 Both starvation or being killed by forest workers contributes to their demise.
 And recent forest fires have also been devastating.

 The ‘cute’ baby orang-utans are often taken from their mothers who are killed to do so.

-Low reproduction rate – orangutan females only have one baby.
-After an 8-month pregnancy, the babies suckle their mothers for up to 6 years.
-So an adult female may only have 3-4 pregnancies in her lifetime.
+Orangutan females only have one baby and after an 8-month pregnancy, the babies suckle their mothers for up to six years.

 Interesting Facts About Orangutans